Wim Hof (the Iceman) on Defeating Extreme Cold & Attenuating the Immune Response

 Wim: Oh yeah, we got like online videos and we got a free video course as well.

-A division of the peripheral nervous system that influences the function of internal organs, and acts largely unconsciously to regulate bodily functions such as the heart rate, digestion, respiratory rate, pupillary response, urination, and sexual arousal.
+A division of the peripheral nervous system that influences the function of internal organs.
+The autonomic nervous system regulates bodily functions that occur below the level of consciousness, such as heart rate, digestion, respiratory rate, pupillary response, urination, and sexual arousal.
 It is the primary mechanism in control of the fight-or-flight response and the freeze-and-dissociate response.

 Proteins that preserve cell viability at low temperatures by binding to nucleic acids and, subsequently, controlling gene expression.
 Cold shock proteins have what is known as a "cold-shock domain," a sequence of amino acids whose expression is associated with cold and is thought to help cells survive in lower than optimal temperatures.

 A broad category of small proteins (~5-20 kDa) that are important in cell signaling.
 Cytokines are short-lived proteins that are released by cells to regulate the function of other cells.
 Sources of cytokines include macrophages, B lymphocytes, mast cells, endothelial cells, fibroblasts, and various stromal cells.
 Types of cytokines include chemokines, interferons, interleukins, lymphokines, and tumor necrosis factor.